emillio37/emillio37/README.md

-- 👋 Hi, I’m @emillio37
+- 👋 Hi, I’m Emillio
-- 👀 I’m interested in coding
+- 👀 I’m interested in code
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me victoiousemillio@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: Why?...
-Why not?
+- ⚡ Fun fact: Love not war

 <!---
 emillio37/emillio37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.